justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 }
 ```

 ### Directives

 Directives are stateful objects that can customize the behavior of a binding by
 getting direct access to the binding's TemplatePart and therefore the underlying
 DOM.
 Directives are an imperative hook to the declarative template system,
-through which userland code can add new delarative abstractions.
+through which userland code can add new declarative abstractions.

 A template author will typically use a directive by calling a directive function
 in a binding expression.